The quality of communication between the parts the brain that process and make sense of vision could be vital for mental health.

 He and his team believe that a better understanding of what happens in the brain to make people more susceptible to mental illness could help doctors to choose and target treatments more effectively.

-The study set out to examine how "functional connections" in the brain related to a "p factor" score of mental illness.
-The p factor is a
+The study set out to examine how “functional connections” in the brain related to a “p factor” score of mental illness.
+The p factor is a new way of looking at mental disorders that challenges the traditional view that they are distinct and separate.

 Proponents of the p factor propose that mental illness is a “continuum” on which individuals who have symptoms of one mental disorder are more likely to have symptoms of other disorders.